anoopj/anoopj.github.io/_posts/2015-03-15-blogging-like-a-hacker.md

 I finally settled on Github Pages (instead of using S3) because it is Jekyll-based and well-integrated with Git.

-## Why do I like Jekyll?
+## Why Jekyll?

 * Low maintenance and more secure.
 You don't need to run a web server and a database server.
 My blog is very low traffic and the cost of running a server is not justified.
+I can host the website using S3 or Github Pages.

 * Better suited for my work styles.
 I can use a plain text editor to write the blog posts, just do a `git commit` and `git push` and the changes are live on